Developing an estate plan is about taking control.end call out

 “Developing an estate plan is about taking control.
-You are controlling how assets are managed and distributed, along with who will handle these tasks when you are unable to do so,” says Deborah Lauer, Planning and Life Events Specialist for Wells Fargo Advisors.
+You are controlling how assets are managed and distributed, along with who will handle these tasks when you are unable to do so,” says Deborah Lauer, Senior Wealth Planner for Wells Fargo Advisors.